Ipstenu/varnish-http-purge/readme.txt

 = Requirements =

 * Pretty Permalinks enabled
-* A server based proxy cache service
+* A server based proxy cache service (such as Varnish or Nginx)

 == Frequently Asked Questions ==